 I am a scholar, poet, and educator based at Emory University in Atlanta, GA.
-My teaching and research focuses on Caribbean literature and visual culture.
+My teaching and research focuses on Caribbean and Latinx literature and visual culture.

 Creative Writing (Poetry & Nonfiction)